Google Duo: Features

 "Knock Knock" showed a live preview of the caller before the recipient picked up, which Google said was to "make calls feel more like an invitation rather than an interruption".

 In March 2017, it was announced that Google Duo would let users make audio-only calls.
 The feature was first launched in Brazil, with a global rollout in April.

 A year later in March 2018, video and voice messages were added to Duo.
 Users could leave messages up to 30 seconds long for contacts who were unavailable.

 Support for eight-person video calls in both the iOS and Android versions of the app was added in May 2019.
-In line with similar group calling offerings from FaceTime, WhatsApp, Skype and Facebook Messenger, participants could join or leave the conversation at any time.
-Google Duo increased maximum group size to twelve at the end of March 2020, and to 32 by May 2022.
+In line with similar group calling offerings from FaceTime, Skype, WhatsApp, and Messenger, participants could join or leave the conversation at any time.
+Google Duo increased the maximum group size to 12 at the end of March 2020, and to 32 by May 2022.